drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Caveats

 * Only administrators can install applications in `/Applications` (local directory).
 Finder and Installer will prompt a standard user with an authentication dialog.
 Many applications can be installed in `~/Applications` instead (the directory can be created).
 As a rule of thumb: applications that do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
-Mac App Store applications are still installed in `/Applications` and require no additional authentication.
+App Store applications are still installed in `/Applications` and require no additional authentication.
 * `sudo` is not available in shells of the standard user, which requires using `su` or `login` to enter a shell of the admin account.
 This can make some maneuvers trickier and requires some basic experience with command-line interfaces.
-* System Settings and several system utilities (e.g. Wi-Fi Diagnostics) will require root privileges for full functionality.
-Many panels in System Settings need to be unlocked by selecting the lock icon.
-Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to get access to all functions (e.g. Console).
+* System Settings and several system utilities (e.g., Wi-Fi Diagnostics) require root privileges for full functionality.
+Some System Settings need to be unlocked by selecting the lock icon.
+Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to access all functions (e.g., Console).
-* There are third-party applications that will not work correctly because they assume that the user account is an admin.
-These programs may have to be executed by logging into the admin account, or by using the `open` utility.
+* There are third-party applications that will not work correctly because they assume the user account is an admin.
+These programs may have to be executed by the admin account, or by using the `open` utility.
 * See additional discussion in [issue 167](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/167).

 ## Setup